Panoptikum-social/blog.panoptikum.social/pages/api.md

 you will receive appropriate feedback, if the token is invalid, out of date or has not been provided at all.

-The token has to be provided as "Authentication: Bearer :token" header, where you exchange the variable :token with the token, that you aquired before as described above.
+The token has to be provided as "Authorization: Bearer :token" header, where you exchange the variable :token with the token, that you aquired before as described above.

 Why didn'd we choose to support a token provided as a parameter, you might ask?
 We don't want to log